What NOT to Pack in Your Carry-On Bag

 I tend to go by TSA rules since they are the security authority and they are the ones inspecting my bags, and there really isn’t a point at which the airline would even know if I had large amounts of powder.
 But this is a judgement call you’ll have to make.

 This one should be self-explanatory, but sharp objects are prohibited in carry-on luggage because they could be used as a weapon.
-If you simply must bring a knife, box cutter or sword on your trip, it must be packed in your checked luggage.
+If you simply must bring a knife, box cutter, or sword on your trip, it must be packed in your checked luggage.

-Scissors that are less than 4 inches long, like nail scissors, are generally allowed by TSA, but since the final decision rests with the agent, just be aware that they could confiscate it.
+Scissors that are less than 4 inches long, like nail scissors, are generally allowed by TSA.
+But since the final decision rests with the agent, just be aware that they could confiscate it.

-Rules in other countries can be different from those in the US, so check it out before you fly from somewhere else.
 For example, many countries state that scissors are only permitted if they are shorter than 6 centimeters from the pivot point.
-That’s only 2.36 inches, shorter than what TSA allows in the US.
+That’s only 2.36 inches, which is shorter than what TSA allows in the US.
+I’ve definitely had my nail scissors confiscated in a couple of other countries, so I don’t travel with them anymore.

 Can you bring glass on a plane?

 I get a lot of questions about bringing glass on a plane in carry on luggage, and I can see the concern.
 Glass can be rather sharp and potentially dangerous when it’s broken.

 However, according to the TSA website, you can take glass on a plane in hand luggage.
 They specifically mention that glass picture frames and glass vases are permitted in both carry on and checked baggage.
 So as long as the glass item fits in your bag, and your bag fits within the size and weight restrictions for your airline, you’re good to go.

 Always wrap glass and other fragile items to prevent them from breaking during the journey.
 Whenever possible, pack glass items in your carry on bag since checked baggage can get banged around quite a lot.